simrat39/PixelBeats/README.md

 # PixelBeats
-Real-time music visualization system using an ESP32 microcontroller and a dot matrix display
+Real-time music visualization system using an ESP32 microcontroller and a dot matrix displa

+./video_1.mp4